|

 Guidelines

-- All animals are spay/neutered, dewormed, receive distemper and rabies vaccinations and microchipped.
-If an animal has not been spayed/neutered or received its vaccinations at the time of adoption, the shelter may hold the animal until these services are performed or the adoption can be completed with a monetary deposit which will be returned after the services are completed.
+- Cats and dogs are spay/neutered, receive distemper and rabies vaccinations and are microchipped.
 The decision of whether or not to send an animal home is the sole discretion of the Animal Care League.
 Decisions will be made based on the animals best interest.

-- Adoptors who rent their home must produce a copy of their lease agreement stating that the species and/or breed of animal they are looking to adopt is allowed in their home or a landlord's phone number may be given to shelter staff in lieu of the lease.
+- Adopters who rent their home must produce a copy of their lease agreement stating that the species and/or breed of animal they are looking to adopt is allowed in their home or a landlord's phone number may be given to shelter staff in lieu of the lease.
+Condo/Townhouse residents are asked to provide a copy of the association's by-laws indicating the animal will be allowed.

 Adoption Hours